 Before you can make any meaningful changes, you need to understand the state of security in your organization.
 This requires you to look at three different elements:

 What’s not working?
-Are there any gaps that you’re aware of before stepping into this process that create security risks?
+Are there any gaps you’re aware of that create security risks?

 Where are you unsure about the state of your security practices?